A General Framework for Bayes Structured Linear Models: Applications

 \subsection{Sparse linear regression}

 Consider a regression problem with fixed design $X\beta$, where $X\in\mathbb{R}^{n\times p}$ and $\beta\in\mathbb{R}^{p}$.
 The regression coefficient is assumed to be sparse so that $\beta^T=(\beta_S^T,0_{S^c}^T)$ for some $S\subset [p]$.
 Recovering the mean vector $X\beta$ and the regression vector $\beta$ with a sparse prior has been considered in \cite{castillo2014}.
-However, the results of \cite{castillo2014} imposed strong assumptions that are commonly used for the Lasso estimator \cite{bickel2009simultaneous}.
-In this section, we show that the general prior distribution that we propose in Section \ref{sec:prior} leads to optimal posterior contraction rates with minimal assumptions.
+However, the results of \cite{castillo2014} imposed a stronger assumption that is used for the Lasso estimator \cite{bickel2009simultaneous}.
+In this section, we show that the prior distribution that we propose in Section \ref{sec:prior} leads to optimal posterior contraction rates with minimal assumptions.